 Have low graduation rates (below 66.7 percent), and/or

-Have low assessment participation (below 95 percent) in the aggregate or for one or more subgroups in one or more subjects.
+Have low assessment participation (below 95 percent) in the aggregate or for one or more subgroups.

 Schools Not Requiring Assistance or Intervention

-A school that does not meet the criteria listed above will be identified as not requiring assistance or intervention.
-DESE will report results for these schools based on their overall performance against improvement targets, using the criterion-referenced component of the system.
-In 2018, schools will be reported as either meeting targets, if they have a criterion-referenced target percentage of 75 percent or higher, or partially meeting targets if they have a criterion-referenced target percentage below 75 percent.
-Beginning in 2019, schools will be reported as meeting targets, partially meeting targets, or not meeting targets.
+A school that does not meet the criteria listed above is identified as not requiring assistance or intervention.
+The Department reports results for these schools based on their overall performance against improvement targets, using the criterion-referenced component of the system.
+In 2019, schools are reported as either meeting targets, if they have an overall criterion-referenced target percentage of 75 percent or higher, improving toward targets if they have an overall criterion-referenced target percentage from 50 to 74 percent, or not meeting targets if they have an overall criterion-referenced target percentage below 50 percent.

 Schools of Recognition

-A subset of schools that are classified as not requiring assistance or intervention will be recognized for their academic accomplishments.
-Schools of recognition will be identified for demonstrating success or improvement in achievement, growth, and other areas, based on criteria established by DESE.
+A subset of schools that are classified as not requiring assistance or intervention are recognized for their academic accomplishments.
+Schools of recognition are identified for demonstrating success or improvement in achievement, growth, and other areas, based on criteria established by DESE.

-The table below shows how schools will be placed into accountability categories.
+The table below shows how schools are placed into accountability categories.